Why do women with ADHD have more anxiety?

 | Fatigue from hyperactivation | Fatigue from compensatory over-effort |

-Women with ADHD and comorbid anxiety take over 7 years on average to receive an ADHD diagnosis (Research Square, 2025).
+The doctor sees anxiety, worry, fatigue, and stops there.
+Nobody asks whether that anxiety is secondary to years of unexplained executive failures (Relational Psych, 2024).
+Women with ADHD and comorbid anxiety wait over 7 years on average for an ADHD diagnosis (Research Square, 2025).

-Treating ADHD improves anxiety
+Treating the ADHD often eases the anxiety

 When they only treat your anxiety